luxonis/depthai-docs-website/FAQ.md

 DepthAI/megaAI will also support an additional host-communication mode in the [Gen2 Pipeline Builer](https://github.com/luxonis/depthai/issues/136), which will be available in December 2020.

 ## What Information is Stored on the DepthAI Boards
-Initial Crowd Supply backers received boards which hat literally nothing stored on them.
+Initial Crowd Supply backers received boards which had literally nothing stored on them.
 All information was loaded from the host to the board.
 This includes the BW1097 ([here](https://docs.luxonis.com/products/bw1097/#setup)), which had the calibration stored on the included microSD card.

 So each hardware model which has stereo cameras (e.g. [BW1097](https://docs.luxonis.com/products/bw1097/), [BW1098FFC](https://docs.luxonis.com/products/bw1098ffc/), [BW1098OBC](https://docs.luxonis.com/products/bw1098obc/), and [BW1094](https://docs.luxonis.com/products/bw1094/)) has the capability to store the calibration data and field-of-view, stereo basline (`L-R distance`) and relative location of the color camera to the stereo cameras (`L-RGB distance`) as well as camera orientation (`L/R swapped`).
 To retrieve this information, simply run `python3 depthai_demo.py` and look for `EEPROM data:`.
 Example of information pulled from a [BW1098OBC](https://docs.luxonis.com/products/bw1098obc/) is below:
 ```